apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 See Android's documentation on [Installing SDK Packages](http://developer.android.com/sdk/installing/adding-packages.html) for more details.

+### Setting environment variables

+Cordova's CLI tools require some environment variables to be set in order to function correctly.
+The CLI will attempt to set these variables for you, but in certain cases you may need to set them manually.
+The following variables should be updated:

+1. Set the `JAVA_HOME` environment variable to the location of your JDK installation
+2. Set the `ANDROID_HOME` environment variable to the location of your Android SDK installation
+3. It is also recommended that you add the Android SDK's `tools` and `platform-tools` directories to your `PATH`

+#### OS X and Linux

+On a Mac or Linux, you can use a text editor to create or modify the `~/.bash_profile` file.
+To set an environment variable, add a line that uses `export` like so (substitute the path with your local installation):

+        export ANDROID_HOME=/Development/android-sdk/

+To update your `PATH`, add a line resembling the following (substitute the paths with your local Android SDK installation's location):

+        export PATH=${PATH}:/Development/android-sdk/platform-tools:/Development/android-sdk/tools

+Reload your terminal to see this change reflected or run the following command:

+        $ source ~/.bash_profile

+#### Windows

+These steps may vary depending on your installed version of Windows.
+Close and reopen any command prompt windows after making changes to see them reflected

+1. Click on the __Start__ menu in the lower-left corner of the desktop

+1. In the search bar, search for __Environment Variables__ and select __Edit the system Environment Variables__ from the options that appear

+1. In the window that appears, click the __Environment Variables__ button

+##### To create a new environment variable:

+1. Click __New...__ and enter the variable name and value

+##### To set your __PATH__:

+1. Select the __PATH__ variable and press __Edit__.

+1. Add entries for the relevant locations to the __PATH__.
+For example (substitute the paths with your local Android SDK installation's location):

+    ```
+    C:\Development\android-sdk\platform-tools
+    C:\Development\android-sdk\tools
+    ```

 ## Setting up an Emulator

 If you wish to run your Cordova app on an Android emulator, you will first need